 People are telling the truth when they tell you they don’t lie.
 That’s because they honestly believe they don’t.
 But they do.
 We all do.
 We all do it all day long.
 We either lie or we spread someone else’s mistruths.
 We do this selfishly, although it’s a sweet kind of selfish where all we really want is to be part of the group.
-And since the group values information, we want to have valuable information, which is why secrets are the most valuable—because so few people know them.
+And since ‘the group’ values information, we want to have valuable information.
+That’s why secrets are the most valuable to a group —because so few people know them.

 Of course, it’s the ‘secret’ part that has the value, so a fake secret is just as good as a real one.
 Also, people will exaggerate to generate excitement, which is a subtle form of attention.
 These are all forms of staying in the group.
 So that often means, hardly any teenage boys have a secret buddy who’s average at things.
 Every teenage boy knows the best mechanic, the best martial artist and the most amazing computer hacker in the world.

 Then of course there’s manipulative lying, where people are sharing mistruths in an attempt to influence the person they’re speaking with.
 Since everyone naturally wants to be a part of the tribe, and the tribe is where everyone is, then if the friend we’re talking to doesn’t like someone, then it’ll be on their agenda to get us not to like that other person too.
 Because otherwise the other person might join us, and we could form our own group and exclude the friend.

 It’s like the Peter Gabriel lyric, “How can we be ‘in’ if there is no ‘outside?'”
 Humans like to be involved.
 We like to be in situations where lots of fellow tribesmen are affirming our inclusion, which is why popularity and fame are so appealing.
 We just want to belong and we’ll tell any story that will help us.
 And importantly, that includes actively hiding our weaknesses.